LukeBirkett/study-planner/955G5_Applied_Natural_Language_Processing/REVISION.md

 ### Word Sense Disambigutation (WSD)

-WDS is about, how do we know the sense of a word.
+WDS is about, "how do we know the sense of a word"

 #### One Sense Per Collocation